The Hamilton Cookbook is a Historical Joy

 My first introduction to the culinary scene of Washington, D.C. was none other than Chef José Andrés.
 In 2006, I was living in North Carolina at the time and a new colleague had previously worked at Zaytinya in Washington, D.C.
 She told me all about tapas.
 I had to try these tapas.
 The following year I relocated to D.C. and Zaytinya was one of the first restaurants I dined.
 The food was amazing.

 At the time, Chef José Andrés had Zaytinya, Oyamel and Jaleo.
 Chef José Andrés passion for food has since gone well outside the realm of any restaurant once he started World Central Kitchen.
 This dynamic organization was started after the 2010 disastrous earthquake in Haiti with the concept of food being a positive agent of change during a natural disaster.
-More recently, his organization has fed thousands in Puerto Rico after the horrendous hurricane, Maria, devastated the gorgeous island.
+More recently, his organization has fed millions in Puerto Rico after the horrendous hurricane, Maria, devastated the gorgeous island.

 The past decade I have lived here it has been incredible watching the different directions he has taken his restaurants both in the Metropolitan area and abroad.
 I had the pleasure of dining at China Chilcano recently for the second time.
 Not only was I was more impressed this time around but I was blown away by the creativity and flavor explosions from each dish.
 China Chilcano deliciously crosses Peruvian cuisine and Japanese Nikkei cuisines.